About the Journal

 Open Access Policy

 The journal provides immediate free access to content based on the principle that making search available to the public facilitates a broader and more global exchange of knowledge.
-However, we recommend not to freely publish the provisional manuscript documents that are not peer-reviewed out of the journal, and we take no responsibility on their content.
+The publication has no associated cost for the authors.
+However, we recommend not to freely publish the provisional manuscript documents that are not peer-reviewed out of the journal, and we take no responsibility for their content.

 JONED follows the Committee on Publication Ethics (COPE) Code of conduct and best practices guidelines for journal editors.
 In addition, the following aspects are taken into account: